erumd/Note-Taker/README.md

 ## Description

 This Note Taker can be used to write and save notes.
 This application uses Express.js back end and will save and retrieve note data from a JSON file.
-You can add notes, edit previous added notes, add new notes, and delete previous notes.
+You can add notes, edit previous notes, add new notes, and delete previous notes.

 ## Table of Contents